bluefoxr/COINr/paper/paper.md

 Although it is hard to say for sure which tools are mostly used for constructing composite indicators, from the experience of the authors, the majority of CIs are built using Microsoft Excel, although in some cases the data processing may be done partially or entirely in R, Python or similar.

 Some dedicated tools exist however: in Excel, the *COIN Tool* is a spreadsheet-based system which allows users to build and analyse a composite indicator [@COINTool].
-In Matlab, there are some packages addressing specific parts of index development: the *CIAO* package uses a nonlinear regression and optimisation approach to tune weights to agree with expert opinions [@CIAOtool].
-In R there is an existing package for composite indicator development, called **compind** [@compindPackage].
+In MATLAB, there are some packages addressing specific parts of index development: the *CIAO* package uses a nonlinear regression and optimisation approach to tune weights to agree with expert opinions [@CIAOtool].
+In R there is an existing package for composite indicator development, called *compind* [@compindPackage].
 This has some sophisticated tools for weighting, particularly relating to data envelopment analysis approaches, as well as a number of aggregation functions.
 However, this is arguably more a toolbox of useful functions for constructing composite indicators, and gives no special consideration to hierarchical structures, uncertainty and sensitivity analysis, and so on.

-The Python library *CIF* gives a number of tools for building composite indicators, from loading data to aggregation and visualisation.
+The Python library *CIF* gives a number of tools for building composite indicators, from loading data to aggregation and visualisation [@cif].
 This is focused in particular on Business Cycle Analysis.
 Finally, there is a recently launched web-based tool called the *MCDA Index Tool* [@cinelli2021mcda].
 This is mostly focused on multi-criteria decision analysis, and doesn't include different levels of aggregation.
 Nonetheless, for the purposes of MCDA, and certain types of indexes, it is a very useful application.

 ## Why COINr

-**COINr** is a significant step beyond existing composite indicator tools in many respects.
+COINr is a significant step beyond existing composite indicator tools in many respects.
 COINr wraps all composite indicator data, analysis and methodological choices into a single S3 class object called a "coin".
 A coin is a structured list including:

-* Indicator data sets for each processing step (e.g. imputation, normalisation, etc.)
+* Indicator data sets for each processing step (e.g. imputation and normalisation)
 * Metadata pertaining to indicators and units (e.g. names and weights, but also the hierarchical structure of the index)
 * A record of the COINr functions applied in constructing the coin